Electrical Systems

 Definition

 A highly conductive, lightweight, silvery metal.
-Aluminum is often used in long-distance power distribution.
+Aluminum is often used in long-distance electrical distribution.

 ambient temperature